PRX/Porter/README.md

 If `Job.Copy.Destinations` is not an array with at least one element, the state machine will act as though no copy tasks were included in the job.

-The `Time` and `Timestamp` represent approximately when the file finished being copied.
+The `Time` and `Timestamp` in the output represent approximately when the file finished being copied.

 Input: